mhenke/omaha-playground-collective/README.md

 You'll need to clone the GitHub repo to your local machine.

-You'll need to update the .env file with your DATABASE_URL, GITHUB_ID, GITHUB_SECRET, and NEXTAUTH_SECRET.
+You'll need to update the .env file with your DATABASE_URL, GITHUB_ID, GITHUB_SECRET, NEXTAUTH_URL, and NEXTAUTH_SECRET.

 ### Environment Variables